Solar panels are complicated, but efficiency & warranties aren't!

 What Else Should You Look For?

-- Warranties – Long ones are nice, but only if the company will actually be around to honour them.
+- Warranties –Long ones sound nice, but only if the company will actually be around to honour them.
+Also check the fine print: 84% output at year 25 is a lot worse than 92% at year 30.

 - Financial health – Shiny brochures don’t pay warranty claims.
 If the manufacturer goes belly-up, your warranty will be worth less than a Weet-Bix box.

 - Appearance – Black-on-black panels look slick; silver edges can scream “budget system.”
-Depends on your preference.
-Generally, Silver Edged panels are marginally more efficient than all black, for the same price.
+But it all depends on your preference.
+FYI; Silver Edged panels tend to be marginally more efficient than all black, for the same price.

 The devil is in the detail

-So what does Tier 1 even mean?
-To answer this, you can look at their methodology.
-Summarising things, Tier 1 is awarded to companies that 'sell lots'.
-You know who else sells lots?
+💡You know who else sells lots?
 China.
 China sells lots.
 So why don't we give the whole country a Tier 1?
-Might as well throw it around like player of the day after each first-kicks match.
+Might as well throw it around like player of the day at a first-kicks match.

 Some notable heavy weights

-LONGi is one of the largest solar panel makers on Earth.
-They’ve got size, staying power, and keep ranking as one of the most “bankable” brands in the industry, by analysts who actually use calculators.
-Like everyone else, they’ve faced some ups and downs in the supply chain, but they’re not going anywhere anytime soon.
+LONGi – One of the largest solar panel makers on Earth.
+They’ve got scale, staying power, and rank consistently high with analysts who actually use calculators.
+They’ve weathered supply chain drama, but they’re not disappearing anytime soon.

 So, What’s the Takeaway?